 Cypriot betting sites are making a comeback due to recent changes in the law.
 Cyprus once served as an online gambling hub that licensed international betting sites, but did away with all that with anti-gambling legislation passed in 2012.
 The country stopped issuing licenses for a period, but that has changed since the passage of new laws that came into effect in 2016.

 During a one-month period in late 2016, Cyprus held a licensing period during which international betting sites were able to apply for licenses.
-The National Betting Authority ultimately awarded only a few licenses.
-Of those, the best betting sites in Cyprus are:
+The National Betting Authority ultimately awarded only a few licenses to date.
+Most international betting sites have not yet applied for a license in Cyprus.

 There remain laws on the books that could in theory put people behind bars for placing bets with unlicensed bookmakers.
 The good news is these laws appear unenforceable as can be evidenced by Cypriots visiting unregulated online casinos for years without any legal trouble.
 The risk isn’t zero, but it’s pretty close.